 The Rethinking Resource Sharing (RRS) Innovation Award recognizes and honors an individual or institution for changes they have made to improve users’ access to information through resource sharing in their library, consortium, state, province or country.
-The purpose of the award is to showcase innovation in resource sharing and to encourage other librarians and libraries to make changes in their resource sharing operations to improve service to users.
+The purpose of the award is to showcase innovation in resource sharing around the world and to encourage other librarians and libraries to make changes in their resource sharing operations to improve service to library users.
 RRS looks for efforts in which people have taken the initiative to address a need on their own rather than waiting for others to provide solutions for resource sharing challenges.
+We understand that COVID-19 has required everyone’s complete attention and has led to much change in our work and lives.
+However, we hope that this call for nominations allows everyone to think of the positive things we do in our work and that you’ll share those with us.

-The Rethinking Resource Sharing Innovation Award consists of a cash award and a citation honoring the winning nominee.
-We are currently finalizing funding for the 2016 cash award and expect to announce the sponsor(s) and amount(s) in the near future.
+The Rethinking Resource Sharing Innovation Award consists of a $500 cash award and a citation honoring the winning nominee(s).
+Atlas Systems is once again generously sponsoring the 2020 award.

-Individuals, library institutions, and/or consortia may be nominated for the award.
+Individuals, library institutions, and/or consortia from around the world may be nominated for the award.
 Individual nominees must have been employed in a library (anywhere in the world) and have held some responsibility for their institution’s resource sharing services at the time the innovation was implemented.
-Innovations must have gone live (been made available to library users), at least as a pilot or trial, since January 2013.
+Innovations must have gone live (been made available to library users/staff), at least as a pilot or trial, prior to April 2020.
+The innovation should be no older than three years.

 - Describe the new service or changes made to an existing service.